 Chicago, Paris, Rome, and Athens are some of the biggest cities in the world with millions of tourists visiting every year.
 But, as beautiful and beloved as these metropolises are they aren’t enough to keep a certain group of people from moving out.

 So, just how many wealthy residents are moving en masse?
-Well, here are the cities with the largest number of fleeing millionaires in 2015:
+Well, here are the cities with the largest number of fleeing millionaires over the last three years:

 That’s six percent of Paris’ total millionaire population.